kevinfiol/etto/README.md

 A small, customizable autocomplete and select component.
 Some highlights:

 * Lightweight ([~3.1kb min+gzip](https://bundlephobia.com/result?p=etto))
-* Written in ES6+
 * Zero dependencies
 * Framework agnostic

-**Etto uses ES6+ features, and only supports modern browsers.
+**Etto only supports modern browsers.
 It is not intended to work with IE11.**

 This a replacement for my earlier component, [otto](https://github.com/kevinfiol/otto).
 I wanted to get rid of the Hyperapp dependency, but also simplify the codebase and features, hence the new name and project.
 Etto is also named after [a friend of mine](https://github.com/ettore34).
 I advise you use etto over otto.